William Pope.L: Early work

 From 1990 to 2010, Pope.L was a lecturer of Theater and Rhetoric at Bates College in Lewiston, Maine.
 As a faculty member he directed a production of Lorraine Hansberry's A Raisin In the Sun, in which he used both African-American and Caucasian actors as members of the same family.

 While teaching at Bates, Pope.L's students reportedly coined his pseudonym.
 The appended "L" was taken from his mother's surname, Lancaster.

 For ATM Piece, performed in 1997, he attached himself with an eight-foot length of Italian sausage to the door of a Chase Bank in midtown Manhattan wearing nothing but timberland boots and a skirt made out of U.S. dollar bills.

 eRacism, a project that Pope.L began during the late 1970s, included over 40 endurance-based performances consisting of “crawls”, varying in length and duration.
 In one example titled Tompkins Square Crawl (1991) Pope.L dressed in a business suit and crawled through the gutter in Tompkins Square Park, New York, pushing a potted flower with one hand.
 Another example titled The Great White Way involved a crawl which stretched over 22 miles and took five years to complete.
 For this performance he donned a Superman outfit and strapped a skateboard to his back.
 The crawl stretched the entire 22 miles of Broadway, in New York City.
 Documentation of this performance was included in the 2002 Whitney Biennial.

+In 2020, Pope.L would be featured in an episode of the Museum of Modern Art's Artist Stories on youtube.
+In this episode he would speak about his first and consecutive "crawls".
+The episode would feature brief clips and photos of his Tompkins Square Crawl, his Times Square Crawl, and his Great White Way Crawl.
+An additional article from the Museum of Modern Art quotes his crawls as "a way of making himself vulnerable in order to gain a deeper understanding of the world."